BTEC Results Day 2020

 You’ve worked really hard; sweated and toiled over your BTEC course and now you’re nervous, excited and a little apprehensive (all at the same time!) to know the results.
 Our guide will help you prepare for the big day.

-BTEC results can be received from mid-July to mid-August.
-The actual date depends on whether your course had exams or was purely coursework and when your tutors submitted relevant paperwork to the examining board.
+However, the actual date might vary depending on whether your course had exams or was purely coursework and when your tutors submitted relevant paperwork to the examining board.

-Most results will be published end of July, a few weeks before A-level results, giving you a head start on securing your university place.
+Some results will be published at the end of July, a few weeks before A-level results, giving you a head start on securing your university place.

 Schools and colleges differ in how they supply the results to you.
 You may have to visit the college to pick up your results, they may be sent to you electronically or in the post.

 Some schools have been known to issue them on A-level results day to tie in with A-levels.

 What happens next?

 If your BTEC results are for levels 1 and 2 and you pass them, this should give you the entry requirements for the next level up BTEC course, but do check the entry requirements carefully as some of the higher level BTECs at level 3 or above may require merit or distinction grades as opposed to passes.